Key takeaways

 Residential real estate underpins Australia's wealth

-- The total value of Australian residential real estate was $ 11.1 trillion at the end of November 2024.
+- The total value of Australian residential real estate was $ 11.3 trillion at the end of December 2024 - significantly higher than the combined value of Australian superannuation funds ($4.1 trillion) and the Australian stock exchange ($3.3 trillion).

-- However, outstanding mortgages against all residential housing are only $2.3 trillion - a very comfortable 21% Loan to Value ratio.
+- Outstanding mortgages against all residential housing are only $2.4 trillion - a very comfortable 21% Loan to Value ratio.

-rose 0.3% in the three months to November, compared to a 1.1% lift in the regions. - However, our property markets are fragmented meaning while many segments are growing, some are languishing.
+over the year compared to the 2.1% rise seen in the more expensive upper quartile. - However, our property markets are fragmented meaning while many segments are growing, some are languishing.

 Our capital city markets are fragmented

-At the beginning of this property cycle the upper quartile of the market lead the upswing, but now the lower quartile across every capital city has recorded a stronger outcome for housing values relative to its upper quartile counterpart over the past quarter.
+At the beginning of this property cycle the upper quartile of the market lead the upswing in 2023, but more recently the lower quartile across every capital city has recorded a stronger outcome for housing values relative to its upper quartile counterpart over the past quarter.

 The following chart shows how various segments of each capital city market are performing differently with median-priced properties performing well.